sneakerhax/Posts/posts/Dockerizing_Email_Harvester.md

 For more information the documentation can be found [here](https://docs.docker.com/engine/reference/commandline/build/)

-### Running the Docker image
+## Running the Docker container

-To run the Docker image do the following:
+To run the Docker container do the following:

 ```
 $ docker run -it emailharvester -d domain.com